Less Data, Faster Convergence: Goal-Driven Data Optimization for Multimodal Instruction Tuning: Method

 where $C(\cdot)$ denotes the coverage signal derived from text/vision clustering and source statistics.
 It is computed from the local text-neighborhood $\mathcal{N}_{\mathrm{text}}$, the local vision-neighborhood $\mathcal{N}_{\mathrm{vision}}$, and the source identity $s(x)$, so that the score reflects both semantic density and source repetition.
 Higher values indicate samples that help preserve semantic and source-level breadth rather than reinforcing already over-represented regions of the pool.

-The builder consumes these descriptors in two complementary forms: their normalized combinations contribute to a merged quality summary used by the shared scorer, while the raw descriptors remain available to feasibility controls and ablations.
-As a result, one descriptor layer supports both global ranking and goal-specific composition constraints, while still covering motion content, video dependence, temporal demand, answer stability, optimization difficulty, and semantic/source breadth. \gdo therefore reasons over cues that a single scalar quality heuristic would collapse.
+The builder consumes these descriptors in two complementary forms, with their normalized combinations contributing to a merged quality summary used by the shared scorer while the raw descriptors remain available to feasibility controls and ablations.
+As a result, one descriptor layer supports both global ranking and goal-specific composition constraints, while still covering motion content, video dependence, temporal demand, answer stability, optimization difficulty, and semantic/source breadth. \gdo therefore preserves multiple allocation cues that would otherwise be compressed into a single quality score.